verlok/vanilla-lazyload/README.md

 LazyLoad is a lightweight (2.4 kB) and flexible script that **speeds up your web application** by deferring the loading of your below-the-fold images, videos and iframes to **when they will enter the viewport**.
-It's written in plain "vanilla" JavaScript, it leverages the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API, it supports [responsive images](https://alistapart.com/article/responsive-images-in-practice) and enables native lazy loading.
+It's written in plain "vanilla" JavaScript, it leverages the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) API, it supports [responsive images](https://alistapart.com/article/responsive-images-in-practice), it optimizes your website for slower connections, and it can enable native lazy loading.
 See [notable features](#-notable-features) for more.

 [![vanilla-lazyload (latest)](https://img.shields.io/npm/v/vanilla-lazyload/latest.svg)](https://www.npmjs.com/package/vanilla-lazyload)
 [![vanilla-lazyload (downloads)](https://img.shields.io/npm/dy/vanilla-lazyload.svg)](https://www.npmjs.com/package/vanilla-lazyload)